MFYDev/THUIARWeb/README.md

 After you finish setting the config, all you need to do is customize the `content` folder.
 It contains all files that display on our website.

 Files within the `./content/zh/home/` are the main pages display on the homepage.
-You can choose whether to show them by changing the value `active` in every file.
+You can choose whether to show each widget by changing the value `active` in it.

 ### View it locally